aleph-im/aleph-client/docs/content/async_notes.rst

 For this reason, all the functions have an async version and a sync version.
-The sync version are actually calling the async code behing your back (sneaky!) so you might be careful if you are calling it in an environment where you already have an asyncio loop used.
+The sync version are actually calling the async code behind your back (sneaky!) so you might be careful if you are calling it in an environment where you already have an asyncio loop used.